AnonyFriday/_PROJECT_SocialMediaWeb/README.md

 then homepage will show users/posts with selected preference (unregistered user will not be able to love posts or comments).

 ### Homepage/Find Lover/Feed
-- Scroll through posts of people looking for relationship.
+- Users can scroll through posts of people looking for relationship.
-- Users can make posts.
-Original posters can delete and modify their posts.
+- **Users** can make posts. **Original posters** can delete and modify their posts.
 - Ability to filter posts/users by gender, location.
 - "Love" button to save post for later
 - Comments (1 layer nested comment, each new comment can reply to one parent)